Ron DeSantis drops out of 2024 Republican presidential race ahead of the New Hampshire primary

 DeSantis' record in Florida was an anchor of his candidacy, often pointing to his response during the COVID-19 pandemic and legislative record on taxes, his handling of the state's budget taxes and his six-week abortion ban.
 He pointed to his 20-point re-election win in Florida as a data point of electoral success he'd have as the Republican nominee.

-But since his glitchy launch on X (formerly Twitter) "spaces" in May 2023, DeSantis' campaign had struggled to create a convincing argument for voters to pick him against Trump.
+But since his glitchy launch on X (formerly Twitter) "spaces" in May 2023, DeSantis' campaign had struggled to create a convincing argument for voters to pick him over Trump.

-He saw the polling gap between himself and Trump in the early states widen as the former president went on the attack against DeSantis, claiming he was disloyal, repeatedly calling him "DeSanctimonious."
+He saw his polling gap with Trump in the early states widen as the former president went on the attack against him, claiming he was disloyal and disparaging him "DeSanctimonious."
 Trump's campaign and allies spent millions on anti-DeSantis ads and trolled him on his personality, his footwear and internal dysfunction with his campaign.

 His campaign appeared to be overspending early on, straining its financial resources and cutting staff heading into fall of last year.

-The campaign struggled to generate high fundraising numbers throughout the cycle — especially Haley established support with the GOP donor community looking for a non-Trump candidate.
+The campaign struggled to generate high fundraising numbers throughout the campaign — especially as Haley won support from GOP donors looking for a non-Trump candidate.

-Throughout his run, a pro-DeSantis super PAC, "Never Back Down," had an outsized role not traditionally seen in presidential campaigns, running the grassroots operations and door knocking in the early states, and even hosting DeSantis as a "special guest" for a majority of his campaign events.
+Throughout his run, a pro-DeSantis super PAC, "Never Back Down," had an outsized role not traditionally seen in presidential campaigns, running the grassroots operations and door knocking in the early states.
+The super PAC hosted DeSantis as a "special guest" for a majority of his campaign events because his presidential campaign was low on funds.

-Further, Never Back Down had high-profile turnover of leadership in November and December, after conflicts over advertising strategy, an increased involvement on the PAC's board from DeSantis loyalists from Tallahassee, and overall frustration with the governor's position in the polls.
+Never Back Down saw a high-profile turnover of leadership in November and December, after conflicts over advertising strategy, increased involvement on the PAC's board from DeSantis loyalists from Tallahassee, and overall frustration with the governor's position in the polls.

-Legally, campaigns and super PACs cannot coordinate — as super PACs are not subject to any fundraising limits — but the heavy involvement by Never Back Down prompted a formal complaint to be filed by the Campaign Legal Center.
+Legally, campaigns and super PACs cannot coordinate because super PACs are not subject to any fundraising limits.
+The heavy involvement by Never Back Down prompted a formal complaint to be filed by the Campaign Legal Center.

-While DeSantis argued that he could get the race down to a two-person matchup against Trump, DeSantis failed to establish himself as the clear alternative to him, especially as Haley saw a rise in the polls in Iowa and New Hampshire after debate performances in the late summer and fall.
+While DeSantis argued that he could whittle the race down to a two-person matchup against Trump, DeSantis failed to establish himself as the clear Trump alternative, especially as Haley saw a rise in the polls in Iowa and New Hampshire after her strong debate performances in the late summer and fall.

 Asked in January on New Hampshire radio whether he believes he should have waited until 2028 — when he likely wouldn't be facing Trump — to launch a run, DeSantis replied, "I don't know what [20]28 is gonna look like.
 I may not have the calling then.
 I had the calling now.
 I think the party supporting me would lead to great results over an eight year period."